Skip to Content

 Lake Monitoring

-Quarterly sampling was performed at six lakes within the Region.
+Quarterly sampling was performed at six lakes within the Region (shown as blue markers).
 Data collected included temperature, specific conductance, and chloride at various depths.
-This figure compares the preliminary seasonal chloride profiles for two of the lakes, Moose Lake and Little Muskego Lake.
+These figures compare the seasonal chloride profiles for two of the lakes (Lake Geneva and Little Muskego Lake).

 Specific Conductance & Chloride Concentrations

 Previous studies have demonstrated that specific conductance is a sound predictor of chloride concentration once a reliable relationship is established.
-Specific conductance, collected at 5-minute intervals at each monitoring site, is paired with the corresponding chloride concentration obtained from sampling and will be used to develop regression relationships.
+Specific conductance measurements, collected at 5-minute intervals at each monitoring site, were paired with the corresponding chloride concentration obtained from grab samples and used to develop regression relationships.
+Thirty of the 41 stream monitoring sites fit a “piecewise regression model”, which may be used for estimating average concentrations of chloride from future specific conductance monitoring efforts in the Region.
+See Technical Report No. 64 (TR-64) for more details on developing the regression models for the Region.

 Technical Reports

-A series of technical reports are being prepared for the study.
-Four technical reports have been completed so far and can be accessed on this page.
-The completed technical reports include documentation of the field monitoring effort (TR 61), a literature review of the impacts of chloride to the natural and built environment (TR 62), documentation of the regression evaluation for specific conductance and chloride (TR 64), and legal and policy considerations for chloride management (TR 67).
+A series of seven technical reports will be prepared for the Study.
+The completed technical reports include documentation of the field monitoring effort (TR-61), a literature review of the impacts of chloride to the natural and built environment (TR-62), documentation of the regression evaluation for specific conductance and chloride (TR-64), and legal and policy considerations for chloride management (TR-67).
+Three technical reports are currently being finalized, including an analysis of chloride conditions and trends in our streams and lakes (TR-63), the mass balance analysis of chloride sources in the Region (TR-65), and a review of state-of-the-art practices and technologies for chloride management (TR-66).

 Chloride Study Comments